Holidays

 4 KM

-Wake in Japan's second city, a place full of life and bright lights.
-Take a stroll through the city, get in touch with your inner child and take a ride on one of the city's big wheels, or pay a visit to Osaka castle before making your onward journey.
-Osaka really comes alive after dark when the city's residents finish work and take full advantage of the many restaurants, bars and attractions.
-If you have the time we recommend staying an additional night to experience Osaka and perhaps enjoy a day trip to Nara (a must during blossom season).
+Wake up in Japan's second city, a place full of life and bright lights.
+Take a stroll through the city, get in touch with your inner child and take a ride on one of the city's big wheels, or pay a visit to Osaka Castle before making your onward journey.
+Osaka really comes alive after dark when the city's residents finish work and take full advantage of its many restaurants, bars and attractions.
+If you have the time, we recommend staying an additional night to experience Osaka and perhaps enjoy a day trip to Nara (a must during blossom season) - please ask our Sales Team for details.

 Meals